-Once land is zoned urban deferred, lifting the urban deferred status becomes the role of the WAPC rather than the Minister and/or Parliament, and the decision is subject to a right of review to the State Administrative Tribunal.
+Once land is zoned urban deferred, lifting the urban deferred status becomes the role of the WAPC rather than the Minister for Planning and/or Parliament, and the decision is subject to a right of review to the State Administrative Tribunal.

-Additional information is provided on the WAPC website through the Guidelines for the Lifting of Urban Deferment (www.planning.wa.gov.au/dcpolicies).
+Additional information is provided on the WAPC website through the Guidelines for the Lifting of Urban Deferment (www.planning.wa.gov.au/State-planning-framework.aspx).

-6. Determination by the WAPC
+8. Determination by the WAPC

-The legislation places an obligation on the WAPC to consider each proposal to amend a region scheme on its merits and, where the procedures of section 41 and section 57 are to be observed, to form an opinion that the amendment does not constitute a substantial alteration to a region scheme.
+The legislation places an obligation on the WAPC to consider each proposal to amend a region scheme on its merits and, where the procedures of section 41 and section 57 of the P&D Act are to be observed, to form an opinion that the amendment does not constitute a substantial alteration to a region scheme.
 Nothing in this policy statement can detract from that statutory obligation and the subject matter and circumstances surrounding each amendment will determine the WAPC's course of action on a case-by-case basis.